shibaholic/matmapper-docs/README.md

 deduplicate materials data spreadsheets.

 Currently accessible on the temporary domain [shibaholic.dev](shibaholic.dev).
-But requires registration token to set up user.
+But requires a registration token to set up a user.

 ![Intro Screenshot](assets/intro.png)